aravindnujella/panoptic/readme.txt

 > mask_layer seems to have some issue with memory

 [2018-10-22 14:28]
-> problem is with mask layer
+> problem is with mask layer using bias=None instead of bias=False